LiskArchive/lisk-sdk-examples/workshop/README.md

 Notice that we return an empty array at the end of the function.
 The same idea applies here as well.
 As the `validateAsset()` function does only allow for static checks, more advanced checks that require data from the store can be performed in the `applyAsset()` function.
 In case of an error, we put the error in an array and return this array.
 However, for the `invoiceTransaction`, we do not require additional validation steps, so we decided to simply return an empty array.

 #### undoAsset()
-Now it's your turn.
+Now, it's your turn.
 Your task is to write the reversed logic of the `applyAsset()` function.
 The `undoAsset()` function is used to roll back changes that were done by the `applyAsset()` function.

-At this moment, the function is called when a fork occurs and we want to switch to a different chain.
+**Use case:** At this moment, the function is called when a fork occurs and we want to switch to a different chain.
 In that case, we have to undo transactions and we need to know how to undo a transaction for each specific transaction type.
 That's why we have to define custom undo logic for this custom transaction.

-**Task 4: Complete code for undo function:**
+**Task 4: Complete the code for Undo() function:**
+Here's the flow of actions for the `undo()` function:
 1. Retrieve sender account
-2. Reduce `invoiceCount` (remember the `undefined` state when it's the first transaction)
+2. Reduce `invoiceCount` (**Tip**: remember the `undefined` state when it's the first transaction)
-3. Remove id from `invoicesSent` array (Tip: use splice - Also remember `undefined` case)
+3. Remove id from `invoicesSent` array (**Tip**: use splice - Again, remember the `undefined` case)
 4. Return errors

 _The solution can be found in the `Solution: Invoice Transaction` section._